Getting Started in ClouderaPDF version

 For an overview of best practices for deploying Cloudera, refer to Creating and managing Cloudera deployments.

-Prior to deploying Cloudera, you should make sure that your cloud account meets the basic requirements and that you've installed a few prerequisites.
+Before deploying Cloudera, you should make sure that your cloud account meets the basic requirements and that you've installed a few prerequisites.

-To meet these requirements and install the prerequisites, refer to the following documentation:You should also familiarize yourself with the background information about CDP deployment patterns and deployment pattern definitions described in Creating and managing Cloudera deployments.
+To meet these requirements and install the prerequisites, refer to the following documentation:You should also familiarize yourself with the background information about Cloudera deployment patterns and deployment pattern definitions described in Creating and managing Cloudera deployments.

 git clone https://github.com/cloudera-labs/cdp-tf-quickstarts.git